sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 The null and alternative hypotheses that I described in the last section should seem awfully familiar.
-They’re basically the same as the hypotheses that we were testing in our simpler :doc:`One-way ANOVAs <../Ch13/Ch13_ANOVA>`.
-So you’re probably expecting that the hypothesis *tests* that are used in factorial ANOVA will be essentially the same as the *F*-test from chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>`.
-You’re expecting to see references to sums of squares (SS), mean squares (MS), degrees of freedom (df), and finally an *F*-statistic that we can convert into a *p*-value, right?
+They’re basically the same as the hypotheses that we were testing in our simpler :doc:`one-way ANOVAs <../Ch13/Ch13_ANOVA>`.
+So you’re probably expecting that the hypothesis *tests* that are used in factorial ANOVA will be essentially the same as the *F*-test from :doc:`the previous chapter
+<../Ch13/Ch13_ANOVA>`.
+You’re expecting to see references to sums of squares
+(SS), mean squares (MS), degrees of freedom (df), and finally an *F*-statistic that we can convert into a *p*-value, right?
 Well, you’re absolutely and completely right.
 So much so that I’m going to depart from my usual approach.
 Throughout this book, I’ve generally taken the approach of describing the logic (and to an extent the mathematics) that underpins a particular analysis first and only then introducing the analysis in jamovi.
 This time I’m going to do it the other way around and show you how to do it in jamovi first.
-The reason for doing this is that I want to highlight the similarities between the simple One-Way ANOVA tool that we discussed in chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>`, and the more complicated approach that we’re going to use in this chapter.
+The reason for doing this is that I want to highlight the similarities between the simpler one-Way ANOVA that we discussed in :doc:`the previous chapter
+<../Ch13/Ch13_ANOVA>`, and the more complicated approach that we’re going to
+use in this chapter.

 If the data you’re trying to analyse correspond to a balanced factorial design then running your analysis of variance is easy.
 To see how easy it is, let’s